Zasilkovna/magento2/README.md

 ## Upgrading

+- set Packeta configuration in administration for default scope even if Packeta carrier is inactive
 - enable maintenance mode
 - remove all previous source files (remove app/code/Packetery folder)
 - next steps are same as during installation